Visiting Researcher Program

 • VRs who require a visa must abide by the guidelines set by the Harvard International Office.
 The CMES Associate Director for Research Initiatives, Jesse Howell, will assist with visa preparations.

 Please note: CMES Visiting Researcher positions are unpaid academic appointments and are made for minimum of three months and a maximum of 12 months.
-Individuals may hold an appointment for no more than two consecutive years, pending renewal.
+Reappointments may be possible depending on appointment type.
 Part-time appointments or non-consecutive appointments for a fraction of a year will ordinarily count as a one-year appointment when determining eligibility for renewal.

 Questions?
 Please email: cmes_vr@fas.harvard.edu